 10 tips to help get your money in order in the New Year!

 1. Make a budget, everyone should know exactly how much is going out and coming into the house, if you don’t know that then how do you know you’re not overspending?
-It’s shocking how easy it is to find ways of saving when you know where you’re spending it, and if we have a set limit rather than just spending at will it helps us think “do I really need it”
+It’s shocking how easy it is to find ways of saving when you know where you’re spending it, and if we have a set limit rather than just spending it will it helps us think “do I really need it”.

-2. Check your account, do you still have direct debits for the gym you never go to, insurance for a phone you traded in a year ago or pet insurance for a pet that died, all still coming out of your account?
+2. Check your account, do you still have direct debits for the gym you never go to, insurance for a phone you traded in a year ago or pet insurance for a pet that you unfortunately no longer have, all still coming out of your account?
 These are just some of the things I have seen when helping people go through their direct debits and sorting out where all the money is going, the amount of people that don’t check their statement either online of when it comes through the post are losing out so make it a resolution to keep on top of your money.

 3. Send meter readings, most gas and electric companies ask you for them quarterly or even annually so they can calculate your bill accurately, but a lot of people forget or ignore them, most can now be submitted online and prevent an estimated bill.
 The estimates are either going to leave you with a deficit that you have to pay off or they will end up taking too much money which leaves you out of pocket until you claim it back, if you even realise it’s there.

 4. Plan your meals, most of the time we end up ordering take out or eating out as we get home, open the freezer and realise we are going to have to defrost something before we can eat it , or that there is nothing there.
 If you plan your meals a week at a time you can stick to a shopping list, know you have something for every day and get it out the night before or the morning to defrost and resist the urge to splurge on a takeout as you know there is already something nice waiting for you.
+Get your kids involved too, my children love to make a menu for our week ahead and we play resturants with it.

 6. Think about switching banks, this is not as scary as it once was as they now transfer all the direct debits across for you, look for a bank account that suits you, if you don’t have a savings account but have an account that all the bills go out of, then look at one of the accounts that give you money back for paying the bills you already pay, such as the NatWest rewards account or the Santander 123 account, both pay a % of you bills back to you and can earn you £100s a year for just doing what you’re already doing.